-This renewable project portfolio will exacerbate existing transmission congestion and will encounter new local transmission constraints throughout New York State.
-Working from the Baseline Case, the Contract Case was formulated by adding this 9,500 MW (9.5 GW) of future renewable generation projects.
-The charts below show the geographic dispersion of renewable project procurements through time added in the Contract Case.
-Most of the renewable projects are upstate solar or downstate offshore wind projects scheduled for installation prior to 2026.
+The contracted This renewable project portfolio will exacerbate existing transmission congestion and will encounter new local transmission constraints throughout New York State.
+Working from the Baseline Case, the Contract Case was formulated by adding approximatelythis 9,500 MW (9.5 GW) of future renewable generation projects, including landbased wind, solar, and offshore wind generation.
+The charts below show the geographic dispersion of renewable project procurements through time added in the Contract Case. ¿Most of the renewable projects are upstate solar or downstate offshore wind projects scheduled for installation prior to 2026.

-The additional contracted projects represent a nearly five-fold increase in utility scale renewables compared to the system today.
-Without any major transmission upgrades planned to specifically address this large influx of contracted renewables, transmission congestion increases.
-When the contracted renewable projects are added, several additional constraints appear, causing a 23% increase in congestion statewide by 2030.
+The additional contracted projects represent a nearly five-fold increase in utility scale renewables compared to what exists on the system today.
+Without any major transmission upgrades planned to specifically address this large influx of contracted renewables, transmission congestion increases. - When the contracted renewable projects are added, several additional constraints appear, causing a 23% increase in congestion statewide by 2030.

 A major impact of the transmission constraints is that larger amounts of renewable generation experience curtailment.
-Other generation that provides dispatchability to system operators is curtailed as well.
-Specific to the renewable fleet, renewable generators average approximately 5 GWh of annual curtailment in the Baseline Case, whereas curtailments increase to an annual average of 163 GWh in the Contract Case.
-Most of the curtailments are experienced by offshore wind projects connected to Long Island due to inadequate transmission capacity.
+RenewableOther generation that provides dispatchability to system operators is curtailed as well.
+Specific to the renewable fleet, renewable generators average approximately 5 GWh of annual curtailment in the Baseline Case, whereas curtailments increase to an annual average of 163 GWh in the Contract Case. -Most of the curtailments are experienced by offshore wind projects connected to Long Island due to inadequate transmission capacity.